Insights

 Precision agriculture

 IoT devices play a crucial role by providing real-time data from fields through sensors and connected machinery.
 These sensors collect data on soil moisture, weather conditions, and crop health, which is then integrated into big data platforms.
-Big data analytics process this vast amount of information to uncover patterns and insights that guide AI-driven recommendations.
-For example, IoT sensors can provide data on pest infestations, and AI algorithms can predict outbreaks and suggest targeted pesticide applications, minimizing chemical use and maximizing crop yield.
+Big data analytics processes this vast amount of information to uncover patterns and insights that guide AI-driven recommendations.
+For example, IoT sensors can provide data on pest infestations, and AI algorithms can predict outbreaks and suggest targeted pesticide applications to minimize chemical use and maximize crop yield.

-SABIC for example uses sensors in its smart farming technology center to measure key parameters and predict nutrient requirement, pest control, and water management for sustainable agriculture using AI.
+SABIC uses sensors in its smart farming technology center to measure key parameters and predict nutrient requirement, pest control, and water management for sustainable agriculture using AI.

 The convergence of generative AI, IoT, and big data is revolutionizing the agrochemical industry by accelerating innovation, enhancing precision, and improving sustainability.